TurkeyOfficial Name: Republic of Turkey

 Known terrorist groups active in Turkey include:

-- Da’esh, also referred to as The Islamic State of Iraq and the Levant (ISIL) or The Islamic State of Iraq and Syria (ISIS), has a significant presence in northern Syria and along portions of the Turkish/Syrian border.
+- Da’esh, also referred to as The Islamic State of Iraq and the Levant (ISIL) or The Islamic State of Iraq and ash-Sham (ISIS), has a significant presence in northern Syria and along portions of the Turkish/Syrian border.
 Foreign terrorist fighters have been known to travel through Turkey to Syria and Iraq.
-Although Da’esh has not officially claimed responsibility for any attacks in Turkey, the group has been implicated in numerous recent attacks, including suicide-bombings in Ankara (October 2015), Istanbul’s Sultanahmet (January 2016) and Taksim (March 2016) areas, and a small arms and suicide bombing attack at Istanbul’s Ataturk Airport (June 2016).
+Da’esh has claimed or been implicated in numerous attacks, including suicide-bombings in Ankara (October 2015), Istanbul’s Sultanahmet (January 2016) and Taksim areas (March 2016), a small arms and suicide bombing attack at Istanbul’s Ataturk Airport (June 2016), a Gaziantep wedding bombing (August 2016), and the Reina Nightclub attack (January 2017).

-- The Kurdistan People's Congress (also known as Kongra Gel or KGK, better known as the Kurdistan Workers' Party or PKK) has been the most active terrorist organization in Turkey, targeting Turkish government facilities and infrastructure.
-Beginning in 2015, the PKK resumed widespread attacks against Turkish security forces throughout Turkey and blockaded and attempted to take control of certain neighborhoods in the southeast.
-The Kurdistan Freedom Falcons (TAK), also known as the Kurdistan Freedom Hawks or the Kurdistan Liberation Hawks, presents itself as a splinter of the PKK and has taken responsibility for numerous attacks against civilians in major urban areas, including the December 2015 attack at Istanbul’s Sabiha Gokcen Airport, February 2016 and March 2016 car bombings in Ankara, and a suicide bombing in Istanbul in June 2016.
+- The Kurdistan People’s Congress (also known as Kongra Gel or KGK, better known as the Kurdistan Workers’ Party or PKK) has been the most active terrorist organization in Turkey, targeting Turkish Government facilities and infrastructure.
+The PKK continue to conduct widespread attacks against Turkish security forces throughout Turkey and have blockaded and attempted to take control of certain neighborhoods in the southeast.
+The Kurdistan Freedom Falcons (TAK), also known as the Kurdistan Freedom Hawks or the Kurdistan Liberation Hawks, presents itself as a splinter of the PKK and has taken responsibility for numerous attacks against civilians in major urban areas.

-- While al-Qaida, or its splinter group Jabhat al-Nusra (JAN), maintains a presence in Turkey, it has not staged attacks recently.
-However, groups and individuals inspired by al-Qaida might attempt to do so, placing U.S. and Turkish interests at risk.
+- While al-Qa’ida, including its Syrian affiliate al-Nusrah Front (ANF), maintains a presence in Turkey, it has not staged attacks recently.
+However, groups and individuals inspired by al-Qa’ida might attempt to do so, placing U.S. and Turkish interests at risk.

 The following incidents have taken place in southeastern Turkey: